Ernest Goes to School: Plot

-Ernest (Jim Varney) works as a janitor at Chickasaw Falls High School, which is facing closure due to the school board's decision to merge other schools in the area.
+Ernest works as a janitor at Chickasaw Falls High School, which is facing closure due to the school board's decision to merge other schools in the area.
 There is also a new rule: All employees are required to have a high school diploma, which Ernest lacks due to an incomplete high school transcript.
 Ernest has two choices as a result: Resign or go through the twelfth grade.
 Ernest reluctantly decides to redo school and enters the student body, attending regular classes and performing usual student activities, but all not with a little catastrophe or predicament or distraction.

 Soon, the principal tells him he is failing and that he may as well forget about the experiment.
 As Ernest is off sulking about it, two science teachers show up in his locker to reveal their biggest experiment to him - a potential brain accelerator, and they make Ernest their "Human Guinea Pig".
 The experiment is successful and Ernest becomes significantly smart.
 He is extremely proficient at virtually everything from mathematics to drama to music.
 The only downside is that his personality turns snobbish and superior, alienating him from his friends.
 He impresses his teachers and it seems he is well on the way to graduating with top marks.
 While Ernest is doing well, Ms. Flugal, who is Ernest's love interest, makes him band conductor and puts him in charge of directing the marching band in preparation for the halftime show during the football game.
 Ernest diligently does so and instructs the whole band to watch him if anything wrong happens.
 This rule is very instrumental in the ending result.

 Eventually, two bullies find out about Ernest's secret by watching him descend into his locker to recharge his intelligence.
 They in turn destroy the accelerator right before the night of the football game.
 The whole procession is ultimately ruined when Ernest realizes he cannot recharge and has to direct the band with his usual mind and intelligence.
-He spends the whole disastrous affair with his head inserted in a tuba which resulted after he descended toward the band from the podium in his clumsiness.
-He in turn disappoints the band, the audience who had to run from the resulting fire, the principal, and most of all, Ms. Flugal.
+He spends the whole disastrous affair with his head inserted in a tuba which resulted after he descended toward the band from the podium in his clumsiness, ending up causing a series of catastrophic events and disappointing everyone in the whole school, especially the principal and Ms. Flugal.
 Depressed, with the knowledge that he cannot recharge his head anymore, Ernest starts packing his things until he finds three of his friends mocking him.
-They force Ernest haplessly through days of study for the final exam, but Ernest proves hopeless, though his friends continue to help him.
+They force Ernest haplessly through days of study for the final exam.
 On the day of the big exam, Ernest is about to go in, but before he does, the scientists return and tell him excitedly that the brain accelerator has been repaired.
 Feeling for his friends who labored with him all that time, he declines to use the machine and takes the exam on his own.